kana800/playground/projectC/tictactoe/README.md

-> a simple tic tac toe game, the project is done with the help of the following [youtube video](https://www.youtube.com/watch?v=gCVMkKgs3uQ).
+>a simple tic tac toe game, the project is done with the help of the following [youtube video](https://www.youtube.com/watch?v=gCVMkKgs3uQ).
 The goal of the project is to be familiar with SDL.
-I think the goal of the above video is to understand the difference between procedural programming and functional programming.
+The goal of the above video is to understand the difference between procedural programming and functional programming.

 ---